Charles Sturt University alumna, weekend adventurer and boss mum Emma Turcato shares her experience balancing study, work and motherhood.

 - No more excuses: Stop dreaming of the career you want and start creating it.

-- Ask for help: The support services available at CSU are there to help you achieve your goals – use them!
+- Ask for help: The support services available at Charles Sturt are there to help you achieve your goals – use them!

 - Network: Make new friends, engage with lecturers, use social media to form connections and communicate with as many people as you can.
 The university wants to see you succeed and staff are always happy to share their knowledge and the connections they have with current employers.

-I left CSU with more than just a degree.
+I left the university with more than just a degree.
 It was an experience and an important chapter in my life, one I will remember for ever.

 Ready to start your journey?

-If you’re ready to make a big life change, CSU can help you reach your potential.
+If you’re ready to make a big life change, Charles Sturt University can help you reach your potential.
 Apply now to start one of our professionally recognised degrees this July.